-This course is designed to develop skill, knowledge, and appreciation in the care and use of wood working tools, materials, processes, and products.
-The student will plan, construct and finish a number of useful articles, using hand and machine tools and a variety of materials.
-Credit, 36 terminal hours a year.
+This course is designed to develop skill, knowledge, and appreciation in the care and use of woodworking tools, materials, processes, and products.
+Practical experience will be given in concrete construction and carpentry.
+The student will plane, construct, and finish a number of useful articles, using hand and machine tools and a variety of materials.
+This course runs for 18 months.